dmlc/dgl/examples/pytorch/gcn/README.md

 - Paper link: [https://arxiv.org/abs/1609.02907](https://arxiv.org/abs/1609.02907)
 - Author's code repo: [https://github.com/tkipf/gcn](https://github.com/tkipf/gcn).
-Note that the original code is implemented with Tensorflow for the paper.
+Note that the original code is implemented with Tensorflow and Pytorch  for the paper.

 The folder contains two different implementations using DGL.